gradle/gradle/design-docs/tooling-api-test-execution.md

 * add flag to `TestLauncher` indicating a test tasks should always be executed (not matter of up-to-date or not)
 * allow configuration from client side via `TestLauncher#alwaysRunTests()`
+* configure candidate test tasks in `TestExecutionRequestActionRunner` as not up-to-date when always run flag is set

 ### Test Coverage